leung55/UVM/Dual Port RAM/backdooruvmtb.md

 1. Added a new variable to my uvm_sequence_item transaction: `mem_data`
 2. In the monitor `run_phase()` task, on top of grabbing the output data from the interface, it performs a backdoor read to get the data at the read or write address and puts it into the transaction's `mem_data`
-3. Remove the backdoor reads from the scoreboard and instead check against the `mem_data`
+3. Remove the backdoor reads from the scoreboard and instead check against the transaction's `mem_data`

 After all these changes, I was finally able to get my testbench to compile and run.
 It's gotta work... right?